Rod Smith (running back): Seattle Seahawks

-Smith was signed as an undrafted free agent by the Seattle Seahawks after the 2015 NFL Draft on May 2.
+Smith was signed as an undrafted free agent by the Seattle Seahawks after the 2015 NFL draft on May 2.
 He was waived on September 5 and signed to the practice squad the next day.

-On October 10, he was promoted to the active roster to provide depth while running backs Marshawn Lynch and Fred Jackson recovered from injuries.
+On October 10, Smith was promoted to the active roster to provide depth while running backs Marshawn Lynch and Fred Jackson recovered from injuries.
 He played in one game against the Cincinnati Bengals, rushing for five yards on two carries.
-He was released on October 13.
+Smith was released on October 13.

 Dallas Cowboys

 2015 season

-On October 14, 2015, he was claimed off waivers by the Dallas Cowboys.
+On October 14, 2015, Smith was claimed off waivers by the Dallas Cowboys.
 He became the third-string running back after Joseph Randle was released on November 3.
-He appeared in 10 games, playing mainly on special teams and having one kickoff return for 26 yards.
+Smith appeared in 10 games, playing mainly on special teams and having one kickoff return for 26 yards.

 2016 season

 In 2016, Smith was moved to fullback during OTAs, although he did not have the traditional size and body.
 He competed with converted linebacker Keith Smith for the position and both made the team, although Rod was used only for special teams purposes.
 On November 3, after injuries to Morris Claiborne and Barry Church, the Cowboys were forced to release him to make room for cornerback Leon McFadden.
 Smith was re-signed to the practice squad two days later.
 At the time, he was tied for second on the team with four special teams tackles.